VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/Usermods/README.md

 [## Klicky Probe with additional holes](./StefanRaatz/) by StefanRaatz

-This is a modified Klicky probe with two holes so that you can feed through the uninsolated part of the cable a little bit more.
+This is a modified Klicky probe with two holes so that you can feed through the uninsulated part of the cable a little bit more.
 Gave me better contact

 [## KlickyVoron 2.4 Direct Mount MGN12 X Carriage](./bluedragonx/) by bluedragonx